bitcoinfacts/glacierprotocol.github.io/_docs/setup/quarantined-workspace.md

 1. Put your <span class="qboot">Q1 BOOT</span> USB into an open slot in your Q1 computer.
 1. Boot off the USB drive.
 If you've forgotten how, refer to the procedure in [Section IV](../../setup/create-boot-usb/) of the Setup Protocol.
 1. Plug the <span class="qapp">Q1 APP</span> USB into the Q1 computer
-1. Copy the software from the Q1 computer's RAM disk.
+1. Copy the software from the Q1 computer's RAM disk:
     1. Click the File Manager icon from the launchpad on the left side of the screen.
     1. Click on the App USB on the left of the file manager.
-It will look like the image on the right, but may have a different name.
     1. Drag the contents of the USB to the "Home" directory on the left side of file manager.
 1. Open a copy of this document on the Q1 computer.